15th December 2020

 There is no evidence to suggest that parrots can either be carriers of Coronavirus or become ill from it and no scientific advice has been issued.
 However, your pets may be impacted if you or any members of your family test positive for the virus, or if you are asked to stay at home and self-isolate.
 We therefore recommend you take the following sensible precautions, and to seek medical expertise if necessary.

-● Government guidance is to wash hands with soap and hot water for twenty seconds on a regular basis, and we advise you to do so before and after handling your parrot(s), their food, water and droppings.
+- Government guidance is to wash hands for twenty seconds on a regular basis, and we advise you to do so before and after handling your parrot(s), their food, water and droppings.